No Room at the Inn (The Leftovers): Plot

 Matt (Christopher Eccleston) follows the same routine with Mary (Janel Moloney) every day, hoping they can recapture her temporary recovery.
 As days pass and nothing happens, Matt begins to feel desperate.
 He decides to take her to Austin, Texas for an MRI scan.
 At the clinic, he is shocked when he discovers that Mary is pregnant.
-As the hospital had to give her a special treatment as Matt wasn't aware of her pregnancy, he is informed he will have to accept liability, to which a happy Matt agrees.
+As the hospital had to give her a special treatment since Matt wasn't aware of her pregnancy, he is informed he will have to accept liability, to which a happy Matt agrees.

-While returning to Miracle, Matt stops to help a man and his son with a car breaking down.
-However, the man punches Matt, stealing his and Mary's wristbands, which allows them to enter Miracle without problem.
-Matt suddenly sees Mary talking, telling him that the baby will not survive unless they re-enter Miracle.
+While returning to Miracle, Matt stops to help a man and his son with a car breakdown.
+However the man hits Matt with a wrench, stealing Matt's and Mary's wristbands which will allow the father and son to enter Miracle without problem.
+In his dazed state Matt suddenly sees Mary talking, telling him that the baby will not survive unless they re-enter Miracle.
 She returns to her catatonic state, with Matt determined to take them back to Miracle.
 However, the man cut the car's engine, forcing Matt to take Mary on her wheelchair.

-Matt and Mary are denied access due to their lack of wristbands, although the officer allows them to enter a center to get replacements.
+Matt and Mary are denied access due to their lack of wristbands, although the officer allows them to enter the visitor's center to get replacements.
 Matt's replacement wristband is denied and he gets into a fight with an impatient man who insults Mary.
 Kevin (Justin Theroux) and John (Kevin Carroll) pick him up from detention.
 John confronts Matt over his role over her pregnancy, claiming Mary did not consent to sex, refusing to believe that she had recovered.
-As Kevin is a new resident and John will refuse to sponsor him, Matt is denied access to a wristband.
+As Kevin is a new resident and John will refuse to sponsor him, Matt and Mary are denied access to wristbands.